What vaccinations does my teenager need?

 The National Immunisation Program (NIP) includes the following vaccines for teenagers (10–15 years):

-In addition, several state governments in Australia have introduced vaccination programs for meningococcal disease.
+Vaccination programs may differ by state or territory.
 For more information, contact your healthcare practitioner or state government.

 Sources & Citations